 There is a difference in mass, composition, and exposure between parapets and the masonry below.
 Parapets should be separated from the typical exterior wall by means of a horizontal movement joint.
 This becomes extremely critical when there is appreciable horizontal movement of the roof system or when the parapet bears on the non-bearing edge of a prestressed roof element.
 When a long-span structural roof element bears on and is buried within the masonry, it acts like a giant pry bar.
 When a plate or inverted angle is provided at the top level of the roof slab, just a moderate (up to 12 inches) height parapet occurs above, and the back face of the parapet is covered with an upturned roofing membrane, through-the-wall flashing may be eliminated.
 If a masonry wall continues above the roof as part of a penthouse, stair tower, elevator tower or the like, flashing is necessary.

 In the very special instance of a low, single-story, load-bearing masonry facility which requires a parapet, utilization of a bond break and sealant between the parapet and the exterior wall at the level of the top of the roof deck has been accomplished without excessive parapet tipping.
 A typical detail is attached, titled “Typical Roof Edge Detail (stone or concrete cap),” Page III.
 21. Roof overhangs also require special treatment at the interface with the exterior masonry wall system to provide for differential movement.
 The horizontal juncture between bands of different materials or the same material but with different composition, color, texture, or size, may also require special consideration due to different movement characteristics that may be involved.
+In some situations, even flashing may be appropriate.

 F. SPECIAL MOVEMENT JOINTS